2023 Nominations Open

 Recognizing notable and life-long achievements in research that have had a sustained impact on understanding cardiovascular biology and disease and/or that have changed the standard of cardiovascular clinical care.

-The award recipient will present their body of work at the Annual Gill Heart and Vascular Institute Cardiovascular Research Day on Oct.
-20, 2023.
-They will also receive a plaque and a cash prize of $25,000.
+The award recipient will present their body of work at the Annual Gill Heart and Vascular Institute Cardiovascular Research Day on September 20, 2024.

 Image